Pirates vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Nathan Eovaldi (5-2) will take to the mound for the Rangers and make his 10th start of the season.
+- The Rangers' Martin Perez (5-1) will make his 10th start of the season.

-- Eovaldi has pitched five or more innings in nine straight games and will look to extend that streak.
+- Perez has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent